AgapeIoan/dava-techfest-hackaton/DuplicateProfileDetector_README.md

 ### Accessing the Application
 - Open your browser and navigate to the frontend URL (usually http://localhost:5173).
-- Log in as either Receptionist or Admin to access role-specific features.
+- Log in as either Receptionist (username: reception@demo.local, password: receptionpass) or Admin (username: admin@demo.local, password: adminpass) to access role-specific features.